Diana Matheson: 2013–2016: Washington Spirit

-In early 2013, it was announced that Matheson would be joining the Washington Spirit as part of the NWSL Player Allocation, a team in the newly founded National Women's Soccer League.
-She made her debut during the Spirit's inaugural match on April 15, 2013, against the Boston Breakers.
-Her first NWSL goal came on a late penalty in the club's home opener against the Western New York Flash on April 20, 2013.
-At the conclusion of the 2013 season, it was announced that Matheson had been selected as a midfielder to the NWSL 2013 Best XI First Team.
+In early 2013, Matheson joined the Washington Spirit through the NWSL Player Allocation ahead of the inaugural season of the National Women's Soccer League.
+Allocated on January 11, 2013, she was one of seven national team players assigned to the club, alongside compatriot Robyn Gayle and Americans Ashlyn Harris, Ali Krieger and Lori Lindsey.
+She debuted in the Spirit's first match on April 15, 2013, against the Boston Breakers, and scored her first NWSL goal from a late penalty in the club's home opener against the Western New York Flash on April 20.
+She added a well-taken goal in the 35th minute of a 2–1 home defeat to Sky Blue FC on April 27.